-- To be conducted by officials who are properly trained annually on issues related to sexual misconduct and he to conduct an investigation and/or hearing process. - To have an advisor of their choice present during a University sexual misconduct proceeding, investigation meeting, or related meeting.
-The role of any advisor is limited to being present only.

-Each party will be simultaneously notified in writing of the outcome and results of any disciplinary proceedings, as well as the equal right to appeal the outcome of any disciplinary proceedings.
+- To be conducted by officials who are properly trained annually on issues related to sexual misconduct and ho to conduct an investigation and/or hearing process. - To have an advisor of their choice present during a University sexual misconduct proceeding, investigation meeting, or related meeting.
+The role of any advisor is limited to being present only. - Each party will be simultaneously notified in writing of the outcome and results of any disciplinary proceedings, as well as the equal right to appeal the outcome of any disciplinary proceedings.

 The University procedures used are determined by the status of the accused.
-Procedures for complaints against a student, as well as procedures for complaints against University faculty or staff, can be found in the University's Sexual Misconduct Policy, and online at StopSexualViolence.iu.edu.
+Procedures for complaints against a student, as well as procedures for complaints against university faculty or staff, can be found in the University Sexual Misconduct Policy, and online at StopSexualViolence, function.

-Poincy, and online as subjectual viocite chicku.
 Individuals found responsible by a preponderance of the evidence through the University's disciplinary process for engaging in sexual misconduct will be sanctioned.
-Sanctions for sexual misconduct violations may include, but are not limited to, separation from the university, including suspension, expulsion or termination.
+Sanctions for sexual misconduct will be sanctioned.
+Sanctions for sexual misconduct will be sanctioned, such a second limited to, separation from the university, including suspension, expulsion or termination.
 Other protective measures may include separating the parties, placing limitations on contact between the parties, or making alternative living, class-placement, or workplace arrangements.